1976 Florida State Seminoles football team

 The 1976 Florida State Seminoles football team represented Florida State University as an independent during the 1976 NCAA Division I football season.
 Led by first-year head coach Bobby Bowden, the Seminoles compiled a record of 5–6.
 Florida State played home games at Doak Campbell Stadium in Tallahassee, Florida.

 This would be the last time the Seminoles would finish with a losing record until 2018.
-Despite the 5-6 record, this season would be the start of a turning point for the program, with the hiring of Bobby Bowden, who would turn around the program, as well as capture multiple national championships during his 34-year tenure that lasted until 2009.
+Despite the 5-6 record, this season was the start of a turning point for the program, with the season being the first under Bobby Bowden, who would turn around the program, as well as capture multiple national championships during his 34-year tenure that lasted until 2009.